jfude/CarND-Traffic-Sign-Classifier-Project-UD/README.md

 - README.md -- this file.
 - TSC_WriteUp.md -- Detailed description of iPython notebook code and expected run results
 - Traffic_Sign_Classifier.ipynb  -- IPython notebook containing code for this project
-- ./internet/*.jpg  -- 5 Pictures of German traffic signs downloaded from the internet
+- ./examples/*.jpg  -- 5 Pictures of German traffic signs downloaded from the internet
   		       down sampled to 32x32 pixels, used as an extra test for the network.
+Also other
+             their pics referenced in TSC_WriteUp.md are found in the ./examples directory.
 - Traffic_Sign_Classifier.html -- an html save of a complete run (showing results) of the Traffic_Sign_Classifier.ipynb

 - ./dataset/training.p -- Provided training data in pickle file